 - Education: Under this category, your educational qualification must be equal to higher secondary education under Canadian standards.

-- Work experience: For minimum points you should have at least one year full-time work experience.
+- Work experience: For minimum points, you should have at least one-year of full-time work experience.
 More years of work experience means more points.
 Your occupation must be listed as Skill Type 0 or Skill Level A or B of the National Occupational Classification (NOC).

 - Language ability: You must have at least 6 bands in your IELTS test and the score must be less than 2 years old.
 You get extra points if you are proficient in French.

 - Adaptability: If your spouse or common-law partner is willing to migrate with you to Canada, you are entitled to 10 extra points for adaptability.